Skip to main content

 Biography

 My research interests as a whole lie broadly within eighteenth-century and Romantic British literature, with particular attention to poetry, women writers, and intersections between religion and politics in the period.
 In addition to this area, I have also developed an interest in contemporary fantasy literature which was the subject of my teaching fellowship for the 2024 winter semester (ENGL273: Literature and the Fantastic).
-The course explored the hero's journey as it is portrayed in a variety of fantasy texts, in addition to the kinds of protagonists are often represented in the genre.
+The course explored the hero's journey as it is portrayed in a variety of fantasy texts, in addition to the kinds of protagonists that are often represented in the genre.

 Research Interests